 1. Visit an Apple Orchard

-2. Pop in at a Pumpkin Patch
+2. Take Your Kids to a Pumpkin Patch

 To maximize your fall fun, visit a pumpkin patch that includes other activities as well.
 Some common pumpkin patch activities are hay rides, petting zoos, playgrounds, and corn mazes.
 In some places in the Midwest, you can find apple orchards that also have pumpkin patches.
 They give you the best of both worlds!
+Check out our tips for your day at the pumpkin patch.

 3. Go on a Hay Ride